Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

 # NEW FEATURE: pair_list can take a named list, where names are label names, to give a pair-list per class.

+Naming feature-pairs per label often works better than taking all pairs of features.

 ```
 devtools::install_github("gibbsdavidl/robencla")